pasekji/bi-eha/imgur-bug-bounty.md

 strongpassword123
 password1
 ```
-- The only valid comination of username and password for login is 'ehatest' and 'password1'.
+- The only valid combination of username and password for login is 'ehatest' and 'password1'.
-- Lets see if we log in when using automated tool even if we get the right combination of username and password.
+- Let's see if we log in when using the automated tool even if we get the right combination of username and password.
-- Thats how the signin form looks like.
+- That's how the sign in form looks like.
 ```html
  <form id="signin-form" method="post" action="">
         <div class="signin-imgur core-dark core-shadow br5">